inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 As soon as the program exits the try-with-resources block the bean instance is properly destroyed, then dereferenced and eventually reclaimed by the garbage collector and finally removed from the module instance.
-However you should make sure that the `close()` method can be called twice since it actually might.
+However, you should make sure that the `close()` method can be called twice since it actually might.

 Prototype beans should be used whenever there is a need to hold a state in a particular context.
 An HTTP client is a typical example of a stateful instance, different instances should be created and injected in singleton beans so they can deal with concurrency independently to make sure requests are sent only after a response to the previous request has been received.

-> That might not be the smartest way to use HTTP clients in an application but it gives you the idea.
+> That might not be the smartest way to use HTTP clients in an application, but it gives you the idea.

 Prototype beans can also be used to implement the factory pattern, just like a factory, you can request new bean instances on a module.
-Inverno framework makes this actually very powerful since there's no runtime overhead, modules can be created and used anywhere and you never have to worry about the boiler plate code that instantiates the bean since it is generated for you by the framework.
+Inverno framework makes this actually very powerful since there's no runtime overhead, modules can be created and used anywhere, and you never have to worry about the boilerplate code that instantiates the bean since it is generated for you by the framework.

 ## Module